Steve Harley: 2000–2009

 In 2000, Harley re-issued his first two solo albums, Hobo with a Grin and The Candidate, on CD through Comeuppance, and between March and May he embarked on the acoustic tour "Stripped Again", accompanied by Cockney Rebel guitarist Robbie Gladwell.
 The twelve editions of the second series of Sounds of the 70s aired across 2000 and, with high listening figures for the first two series, Harley accepted the BBC's offer to present the show all year round.
 To accommodate his touring schedule, he began the new deal by pre-recording three shows at a time.
-The show continued for the next eight years and the last programme aired on 27 March 2008.
+The show continued for the next eight years and the last programme was aired on 27 March 2008.
 It reached an audience of over 400,000 weekly.

 In 2000, Harley began working on a new studio album and opened talks with various record labels.
 Although no album materialised for a few years, the single "A Friend for Life" was released in April 2001 and reached number 125 in the UK.
 The song, co-written with Jim Cregan, was originally offered to Rod Stewart, who would record his own version for his 2015 album Another Country.
 In 2001, Steve Harley & Cockney Rebel embarked on their first tour in four years, "Back with the Band".

 Harley was involved with the charity Mines Advisory Group from 2002.
 He became an ambassador for the charity and led two fundraising treks, one around Cambodia in 2002 and the other across Death Valley in 2007.
 In 2002, Harley was awarded a Gold Badge of Merit by the British Academy of Composers and Songwriters.
 In 2003, he released the live album Acoustic and Pure: Live, featuring recordings from various UK concerts played during the previous autumn with Cregan.
 Towards the end of the year, Harley travelled to Cologne to collaborate with German artist Guido Dossche on the song "Ich Bin Gott", which was issued as a single in Germany in 2004.